Municipal options for more efficient assessment administration

 The aid consists of a one–time payment of $7 per parcel (maximum $140,000 per each municipality).

-Local Government Efficiency Grant Program – Four grants administered by the Department of State are available to study and/or implement projects that promote shared services, cooperative agreements, consolidations, mergers and dissolutions.
+Four grants administered by the Department of State are available to study and/or implement projects that promote shared services, cooperative agreements, consolidations, mergers and dissolutions.
 High priority non-competitive grants are available for planning transition to countywide shared services or the transfer of local functions to the county, as well as multi-county or regional services.
 Depending on the grant type, grant maximums vary from $25,000 to as much as $400,000 per municipality.
+For more information visit: Local Government Efficiency.

 In addition, you may wish to advertise in local newspapers.
 Local boards of realtors or other organizations also may provide a forum for advertising in their publications.

-Please contact the ORPTS regional office in your area.
-The telephone numbers are:
+Please contact the ORPTS regional offices in your area.